Traffic tickets: How to fight a speeding ticket in Minnesota

 Penalties for Speeding Violations

-The courts view penalties as being of two kinds: direct and collateral.
-Direct penalties if adjudicated guilty of a speed law violation are either a non-criminal, petty misdemeanor “civil infraction,” with a fine only; or, a misdemeanor criminal conviction with arrest and jail a possibility.
+Direct penalties are either a non-criminal, petty misdemeanor “civil infraction,” with a fine only; or, a misdemeanor criminal conviction with arrest and jail a possibility.

-Adjudicated violations of the speed law are Petty Misdemeanors (fine only), unless a Judge finds the defendant endangered person or property (then a misdemeanor).
-A third or subsequent speed law violation within twelve months is a Misdemeanor.
+Adjudicated violations of the speed law are Petty Misdemeanors (fine only).
+But if a Judge finds the defendant endangered person or property, then its a misdemeanor conviction.
+And a third or subsequent speed law violation within twelve months is a Misdemeanor.
 Minnesota Statutes Section 169.89, subd.
 1

 Drivers License Revocation or Suspension